kaddiya/docker-mysql-backup-restore/README.md

 ##Usage
+###Case 1 where the DB is running outside of a docker container.
 Suppose there is a DB named `sample` at host `sample.db.com` on port `3306`.The user is `backuper` and the password is `pswd`.The access key is `access_key` and the secret key is `secret_key`.The dump has to be uploaded to `sample-db-backups` bucket in the `us-west-1` region.The path in the bucket is `/data`.The path on the local is `/home/user/db-backups` the usage is as follows: